First steps with Raspberry PI Pico for Beginners

 timer.init(freq=25, mode=Timer.PERIODIC, callback=blink)

-This simple code imports required modules.
-Then it associate to a “led” variable it internal LED pin number (25) and set this to output mode.
+This simple code imports the required modules.
+Then it associates the “led” variable (its internal LED PIN 25 or the Pico W’s LED) and sets this to output mode.

-A “timer” variable is initialized and then a blink function is defined.
-This function is a timer callback function, that means this will be called in a timer instance and will executed at each timer trigger.
-Its scope is only toggling our on-board LED: if LED is on, this will put to off; if LED is off, this will put to on.
+A “timer” variable is initialized, then a blink function is defined.
+This function is a timer callback function, which means this will be called in a timer instance and executed at each timer trigger.
+Its scope is only toggling our onboard LED: if the LED is on, this will put it off; if the LED is off, this will put it on.

-Timer init statement will start trigeering blink function 25 times for second (frequency value).
+The timer init statement will trigger the blink function 25 times per second (frequency value).

-Click “Run” icon from your Thonny IDE.
-This will require (only for your script first run) where to save your python code:
+Click the “Run” icon from your Thonny IDE.
+This will require (only for your script’s first run) where to save your Python code:

-Select “This computer” and then select path and file name on the following window.
+Select “This computer” and then select the path and file name on the following window.

 Where To Save Files?